Skip to main content

 I maintain a separate GitHub repository for my private notes and another for my public notes.
 Eventually, I’d like to self-host my own GitLab within my homelab.

-My commit messages are short, but I attempt to make them meaningful so I can see my note history and refer back to find deleted excerpts.
-I also use aliases for git commands to make pushing to master very fast.
+My commit messages are short, but I try to make them meaningful so I can review my note history and find deleted excerpts.
+I also use aliases for Git commands to push to master quickly.

 Desktop